 Although there are some common, conceptual references, textual (the Bible) or iconic (the Cross, the Images of Jesus).
 None of them actually has a total identity, nor a common reading or interpretation, expressed in differentiated forms, sometimes subtly, but in a manner sufficient for each group to identify their own and consider those of others to be outsiders and heterodox.
 Neither the Bible is the same, nor in the parts that do coincide its reading coincides.

-However, the iconography focuses on internal identification mechanisms.
+However, iconography focuses on internal identification mechanisms.
 Each facial feature (if the apostle has a beard or is bald), each color (if the tunic of Christ is red or the mantle of the blue Virgin – usual, although not it is unusual to use others, for conceptual, aesthetic, and even economic criteria-, if the gold is used for the background or the numbers – in addition to its use as liturgical colors-).
-Every subtle gesture of the hands (that pray, bless, caress, offer, pray, reject, point,etc.), each object or part of the environment, are conventionally fixed.
-Also, repeated throughout the millenary Christian wall Art history in
+Every subtle gesture of the hands (that pray, bless, caress, offer, pray, reject, point,etc.), each object or part of the environment, is conventionally fixed.
+This also, repeated throughout the millenary Christian wall Art history in